WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 ```

 Keep in mind that, **for the _const annotation_ to take an effect here, one has to use the `readonly` modifier on the array**.
 Otherwise TypeScript will fall back to the old behavior.

+In addition, if you use the `const R` generic syntax, all the properties of R will become `readonly`.
+This might or might not be what you want.
+Keep that in mind.

 ## Type branding (AKA _opaque types_)